ArnauRocaGrange/accessibility-session/README.md

 ## Exercises
 ### 0. Language

-The focus of this exercise is to improve the accessibility of the images.
+The focus of this exercise is to improve the accessibility of the speech when reading the page

 ### 1. Images

 The focus of this exercise is to improve the accessibility of the images.
 To do this you have to check with the screen reader the accessibity of the different images and decide what are the errors that need to be fixed.

-There are 3 errors
+There are 3 errors.

+check this page to write good alt texts -> https://accessibility.huit.harvard.edu/describe-content-images

 ### 2. Headings